 There's that's it!
 Now you won't have to see their posts anymore but you'll still remain friends.
 At least in the Facebook sense.

-During the 2016 election season my cousin was posting a lot of stuff from InfoWars.
-I was replying with a lot of reasons why I thought she shouldn't trust InfoWars.
+During the 2016 election season my cousin was posting a lot of stuff from a particularly slimy conspiracy theory site.
+I was replying with a lot of reasons why I thought she shouldn't trust this source.
 Guess what happened?
 She didn't suddenly agree with my point of view.
 Nope, instead we got into an argument for all of our friends and family to see and we both ended up looking childish and mean.
-Now, I don't even remember what those posts were about, but I remember how much we hurt each other trying to prove each other wrong.

 Remember That Facebook is an Echo Chamber